Schizophrenia

 • Cognitive dysfunction: 60-78% of patients have cognitive impairment.
 Can be detected with special testing before the first psychotic episode and persists throughout the course of the disorder (Dunedin Longitudinal Study).
 Dysfunction of working memory (executive functions) may be the core deficit.

-• Impaired social cognition: difficulty inferring other people’s thoughts – thus unable to predict other’s reactions
+• Impaired social cognition: difficulty inferring other people’s thoughts, thus unable to predict others’ reactions

 • Catatonia: manifests as decreased motor activity, decreased engagement during interview, or excessive and peculiar motor activities

-• Negativism: the patient typically goes against what you say
+• Negativism: The patient typically goes against what you say

 Subtypes of Schizophrenia